stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

       - title: "Configure the EC2 instance's Security Group"
         anchor: "ec2-instance-security-group"
         content: |
-          The second part of creating a bastion in your VPC is configuring the security group.
-During this step, you'll add Stitch's IP addresses to the security group, which will allow traffic from Stitch to access the bastion.
+          The second part of creating an SSH server in your VPC is configuring the security group.
+During this step, you'll add Stitch's IP addresses to the security group, which will allow traffic from Stitch to access the SSH server.

           You can create a **new** Security Group or update an existing one.
 For this tutorial, we'll create a new group.